 I laughed and appreciated his words; they were refreshing to hear, and whether or not there was full truth in them didn’t matter, they’d hit just the right notes at an opportune time either way.

 After another trick of the hand or so, the fortune teller assured me that he could pray for me in this fortune with the help of just another small donation.
 I smiled and laughed in kind, but informed him that I’d given him all I had.
 I was a humble man after all, I reminded him.

 The man pressed on with his offer, but without even the slightest about-face, still kindly.
 I smiled again, this time letting him know that I was out of time to spare, too.
 The fortune teller finally relented, and we made for our separate ways.
 But just before completely losing sight of him, I asked the fortune teller for his name.
 He said his name was Lucky Baba.

-That is, he was just in the parking lot outside the store with humble people like himself rather than with L.A.’s more fortunate patrons, somewhere in Beverly or Hidden Hills.
-He was really bright, after all, with an ability to tell a story imbued with the weight of the world in ways many people out there already pay fortunes to hear out there.
+He was in the parking lot outside the store with humble people like himself, after all, rather than with L.A.’s more fortunate patrons, somewhere in Beverly or Hidden Hills.
+He was really bright, after all, with an ability to tell a story holding the weight of the world in ways many people out there already pay fortunes to listen to.

 It also seemed Lucky Baba was a family man, and that he wasn’t in his trade just for himself, but for his loved ones somewhere out there.
 All he needed was his own fortune from one of these encounters, to strike his own lucky payday for him and all of his dreams.

 So here’s to Lucky Baba pressing on in his way, then, not so much in a hurry but with his warm patience, to meet a great payday for himself and his family one of these days; and here’s to a lucky strike for all of us, rushing madly towards our destinations as well.
 We’ve still got to get to them, after all, for which all our close calls beforehand make them only more rewarding.